coretheory/pwned_coretheory/README.md

 This package requires [httpoison v1.8](https://hex.pm/packages/httpoison).
 If you have v1.7 in your `mix.lock` file, then you will need to update it to `1.8` to successfully run `mix deps.get`.

+It also requires Elixir 1.11 to work.
+If you need functionality for earlier versions of Elixir, then we'd be happy to receive a PR.

 ## Install

 **Recommended**